jyesawtellrickson/trend-predictor/README.md

 # Crawlers

 ## Reddit Crawler
 The Reddit crawler accesses Reddit through the PRAW library.
-The crawler takes subreddits names and dates and crawls the subreddit between those dates, extracting all the submissions and top-level comments.
+The crawler takes subreddit names and dates and crawls the subreddit between those dates, extracting all the submissions and top-level comments.
 The crawler extracts the date, title/comment along with the upvotes/downvotes and number of comments.
 The crawler then converts the data into the Snippet structure (date, text, weight) used by the trend-predictor.

+Running with subreddit 'education' for 2012-2016 results in 20 thousand submissions with 100 thousand snippets and over 6 million words.

 # Trend Analyser

 In order to pick up trends, the trend analyser takes in a large collection of dated documents and analyses these to find terms which are 'trending'.
 The first step is to clean up the Snippets, this is done by removing stop words (including custom ones for the industry) and links and then stemming the remaining words.
 Next, counts of each term are generated and the top terms are taken for each month.
 The monthly counts are then combined to form a time series.

-The time series is smoothed with a linear Savitzky Golay filter (6 month window) to remove any minor fluctuations then an Augmented Dickey Fuller test is applied to check for stationarity.
+The time series is smoothed with a linear Savitzky Golay filter (6 month window) to remove any minor fluctuations, then an Augmented Dickey Fuller test is applied to check for stationarity.
 Terms which are shown to be non-stationary are then plotted for further analysis.

+# Countributing

+Things I'd like to do:
+- Reddit Crawler: retrieve all comments, not just top-level (need to deal with rate limits)

+- Feature predictor: We should create features for prominince, popularity etc. for terms on all the different platforms and then this can be used along with values from previous trends which did become popular to try to identify what are the features that lead to tipping point.
+Could use a search tree (trend/not) or a linear regressor (score indicating trendiness).

+- Popular comment generator: train a model to predict the popularity of a comment/post then build one to become popular.
+This sort of linguistic model won't help predict any trends though.